Factbox: Asia-Pacific summit tackles trade, food security

-VLADIVOSTOK, Russia (Reuters) - Asia-Pacific leaders urged Europe to combat its debt crisis and pledged action to boost growth, promote free trade in ‘green’ technology and bolster food security at a two-day summit that ended on Sunday.
+VLADIVOSTOK, Russia (Reuters) - Asia-Pacific leaders were expected to urge Europe to combat its debt crisis and pledge action to boost growth, promote free trade in ‘green’ technology and bolster food security at a two-day summit ending on Sunday.

-Following are key points from a communiqué by leaders of the 21-member Asia-Pacific Economic Cooperation (APEC) - whose largest economies are the United States, China and Japan:
+The following are key points from a draft communique by leaders of the 21-member Asia-Pacific Economic Cooperation - whose largest economies are the United States, China and Japan - in Vladivostok, Russia.

-* ECONOMY: The global economy faces “challenges and is subject to downside risks,” says the communiqué.
+* ECONOMY: The global economy faces “challenges and is subject to downside risks,” says the draft, seen by Reuters.
 It welcomes Europe’s commitment to “take all necessary measures to safeguard the integrity and stability of the euro area.”

 * GREEN TECH: Leaders endorsed a list of 54 environmental goods that would be subject to import duties of no more than 5 percent by 2015.
 Those include equipment for renewable energy, waste treatment and environmental monitoring.